-Banks' Query Our Response individual add-on amounts (add-on factor multiplied by notional principal amount). (c) However, while calculating add-on amounts in case of forward foreign exchange contracts or other similar contracts where notional principal amount is equivalent to cash flows, the notional principal amount can be taken as the net receipts falling due on each value date in each currency.
-3. The definition of cross-product netting, as per paragraph 5.15.3.2, provides that "Cross-Product Netting refers to the inclusion of transactions of different product categories within the same netting set" .
+Banks' Query Our Response Damie Query individual add-on amounts (add-on factor multiplied by notional principal amount). (c) However, while calculating add-on amounts in case of forward foreign exchange contracts or other similar contracts where notional principal amount is equivalent to cash flows, the notional principal amount can be taken as the net receipts falling due on each value date in each currency.
+3. The definition of cross-product netting, as per paragraph 5.15.3.2, provides that "Cross-Product Netting refers to the inclusion of transactions of different product categories within the same netting set".
 Also, footnote 120 provides that cross-product netting is not permitted in determining the leverage ratio exposure measure.
-In this regard, please clarify a) meaning of product categories in definition of cross-product netting b) whether cross-product netting is allowed for capital adequacy framework.
 The term 'product categories' in the definition of cross-product netting refers to (a) OTC derivative transactions and (b) repo / reverse repo.
 Cross-Product Netting is not permitted for capital adequacy as well as leverage ratio measure.
-Thus, all eligible OTC derivative transactions with a counterparty will form part of one netting set and all eligible OTC repo / reverse repo transactions with that counterparty will form part of a separate netting set.
+Thus, all eligible OTC derivative transactions with a counterparty will form part of one netting set and all eligible OTC repo / reverse repo transactions with that counterparty will form part of a separate a) meaning of product categories in definition of cross-product netting b) whether cross-product netting is netting set. allowed for capital adequacy framework.
 4. The definition of 'Outstanding EAD', as per paragraph 5.15.3.2, provides that "Outstanding EAD for a given OTC derivative counterparty is defined as the greater of zero and the difference between the sum of EADs across all netting sets with the counterparty and the credit valuation adjustment (CVA) for that counterparty which has already been recognised by the bank as an incurred write-down (i.e., a CVA loss)".
 In this regard, please clarify whether "CVA loss" mentioned above refers to "Incurred CVA loss" as per paragraph The total capital charge for counterparty credit risk in OTC derivatives is sum of capital charge to cover the default risk and capital charge for credit valuation adjustment (CVA) risk.
 CVA risk is credit migration risk of the counterparty reflected in mark-to-market losses on the expected counterparty risk.
 The 'capital charge for default risk' will be calculated using Current Exposure Method (CEM) as explained in paragraph 5.15.3.4.
-Under CEM, the exposure amount for default risk is the credit equivalent amount of a market related off- balance sheet transaction calculated as the sum of current credit exposure and potential future credit equivalent amount will be adjusted for legally valid eligible financial collaterals and the provisions held by the bank for CVA losses.
+Under CEM, the exposure amount for default risk is the credit equivalent amount of a market related off-balance sheet transaction calculated as the sum of current credit exposure and potential future credit exposure of OTC derivative contracts.
+The credit equivalent amount will be adjusted for legally valid eligible financial collaterals and the provisions held by the bank for CVA losses.
 The